0x1eef/terry.reflectslight.io/README.md

 This repository contains the source code of the statically compiled website that's available at [terry.reflectslight.io](https://terry.reflectslight.io).
-The website is made in memory of Terry Davis, a talented computer programmer who dedicated a large part of his life to the creation of [TempleOS](https://templeos.org).
+The website is made in memory of Terry Davis (1969 – 2018), a talented computer programmer who dedicated a large part of his life to the creation of [TempleOS](https://templeos.org).

 ## Build